aasphixie/aasphixie.github.io/README.md

 Invoke-Neo4j console
 ```

-Then execute BloodHound.exe and import the zip file.
+Then execute BloodHound and import the zip file.

 ### Shares :